 Your booking is safe with Virgin Holidays

 Only from Virgin Holidays, the Savannah Beach is a beautiful resort offering a warm Caribbean welcome and some of the best accommodation on the South Coast.
 Set right on the beach, within a UNESCO heritage site, with easy access to the historic Garrison area, you can walk across the road to watch the changing of the sentry ceremony at the main guard house.
-When it comes to family holidays, children and teens are extremely well catered for at this hotel, there is a fantastic family entertainment centre to keep even the most energetic children entertained, featuring the Pirates Cove Kids' Club for the smaller ones and Finn’s Surf Lodge for the older ones featuring the latest in interactive social gaming technology.
+When it comes to school holidays, children and teens are extremely well catered for at this hotel, there is a fantastic family entertainment centre to keep even the most energetic children entertained, featuring the Pirates Cove Kids' Club for the smaller ones and Finn’s Surf Lodge for the older ones featuring the latest in interactive social gaming technology.
 New for school holidays in 2015, we are offering the Pauline Quirke Academy of Performing Arts for your budding entertainers.
-If you are here to relax, this is a perfect choice for an authentic Caribbean break, simply chill out by one of 2 swimming pools, on the beach, at one of the bars and restaurants or book yourself a relaxing massage at the spa.
+If you are here to relax, this is a perfect choice for an authentic Caribbean break, simply chill out by one of 2 swimming pools, on the beach, at one of the bars and 3 restaurants or book yourself a relaxing massage at the spa.
 Feel like a VIP by adding a Club Room package to your room booking- with highlights such as the exclusive VIP decking area with reserved sun loungers and food and drinks service.
 And the Virgin Holidays exclusive Concierge Lounge is ideal for some shade or when you want to connect with home.
 There really is something for everyone here.

 Ideally located on the South Coast of Barbados.
 5 min from Bridgetown.
 The Garrison Savannah Race Track is opposite the hotel.
 Transfer time from the airport 20 min.Larger Map